SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 TS=
 (
   (
-    ("promot*" OR "increas*" OR "ensur*" OR "encourag*" OR "stimulate$" OR "support*" OR "build*" OR "develop" OR "developing" OR "improv*" OR "invest" OR "investing"
+    ("promot*" OR "increas*" OR "ensur*" OR "encourag*" OR "stimulat*" OR "expand" OR "support*" OR "build*" OR "develop" OR "developing" OR "improv*" OR "invest" OR "investing"
     )
     NEAR/5
+      ("ODA" OR "development spending" OR "cooperation fund" OR  (
+            ("international" OR "development" OR "foreign")
+            NEAR/3
+                ("cooperat*" OR "co-operat*" OR "collaborat*" OR "network$" OR "partnership$" OR "aid" OR "assistance"
+                OR "fund$" OR "grant$" OR "financing" OR "financial resources" OR "capital flow$" )
+          )
-      ("invest" OR "investing" OR "investment$" OR "financing" OR "funding" OR "financial resources" OR (("financial*" or "monetary") NEAR/3 ("support*" or "assist*")) OR "economic support" OR "economic assistance"
+      OR "invest" OR "investing" OR "investment$" OR "financing" OR "funding" OR "financial resources" OR (("financial*" or "monetary") NEAR/3 ("support*" or "assist*")) OR "economic support" OR "economic assistance"
       OR "green bond$" OR "climate bond$"
-      OR "ODA" OR "foreign aid"
-      OR
-        (
-          ("international" OR "development")
-          NEAR/3 ("aid" OR "assistance" OR "fund$" OR "funding" OR "grant$" OR "investment$") )
       )
   )
   NEAR/15
-      ("energy service$" OR "energy sector"
-      OR "electrical infrastructure"
-      OR "electrical grid$" OR "power grid$" OR "grid extension$" OR "microgrid$" OR "micro grid$" OR "minigrid$" OR "mini grid$" OR "smart grid$"
+      ("energy service$" OR "energy sector" OR "electrical infrastructure" OR "electricity supply" OR "power supply" OR (("energy" OR "electricity") NEAR/5 ("infrastructure" OR "technolog*" OR "off grid")) OR "electrical grid$" OR "power grid$" OR "grid extension$" OR "microgrid$" OR "micro grid$" OR "minigrid$" OR "mini grid$" OR "smart grid$"
       OR "energy storage system$"
       OR
         (
-          ("energy" OR "electricity")
-          NEAR/5
-              ("generation" OR "infrastructure" OR "access"
+          ("power station$" OR "power generation" OR "energy generation" OR "generator$") NEAR/5
-              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine" OR "tidal" OR "wave energy"
+              ("modern" OR "clean" OR "sustainable" OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine" OR "tidal" OR "wave energy")
-              )
         )
       )
 )
 ```